HelenOjo/masterpieces-in-data-sql-project-/README.md

 - Which museums are open every day or for the longest hours?
 - Who are the most globally recognised artists?

+## Key Outcomes
+- Revealed undervalued paintings to support pricing reevaluation
+- Identified underutilised museums for potential exhibit placement
+- Cleaned and validated key data tables for reliable reporting
+- Ranked top artists and museums for promotional or strategic focus
+- Delivered geographic insights on museum and artwork distribution

 ##  Tools & Technologies
 - **SQL**: Joins, CTEs, Window Functions, Aggregations
 - **Python**: Used for data loading via `pandas` and `SQLAlchemy`